 As you grow your business and hire new employees, you’ll find yourself needing to distinguish how you classify some workers vs. others.
 It can get murkier than you might expect (see Uber’s 2015 legal battle with the California Labor Commission regarding whether or not their drivers are considered employees).
 How you classify new workers is something you’ll need to determine every time someone is hired, so it’s important that you understand the relevant factors.

-Worker classification depends on many variables and can be a confusing topic for business owners.
+Worker classification depends on many variables and can get convoluted quickly.
 In this post, we’ll lay out the financial, labor law, and tax differences between an employee versus contractor and provide guidance to help you make the right decision for your next hire.

-So how do you make this determination?
 It all boils down to control.
 If you control the working relationship and give clear direction to the worker they are an employee.
-If the worker controls the relationship and doesn’t take much direction from you, in most cases they are a contractor.
+If the worker controls the relationship and doesn’t take much direction from you, in most cases, they are a contractor.